MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Numerical Examples

 Prior to VCM generation, we transform coordinates of vertices of each mesh to match spatial orientation and length unit of the EEG system used.
-Additionally, for the results presented herein, we arbitrarily select: \begin{itemize} \item \emph{HydroCel Geodesic Sensor Net} utilizing 128 channels as EEG cap layout. \item Cortex patches (regions of interest, ROIs) geometry to be sourced from the detailed cortical surface reconstruction and parcellation also available with BS toolbox (\texttt{tess\_fs\_tcortex\_15000V.mat.}).
-We selected ROIs by their anatomical description in Destrieux and Desikan-Killiany atlases.
-Provided surface parcellation was prepared using freely available FreeSurfer Software Suite \cite{FreeSurfer1999}.
-First, we randomly select cortex patches (triangulated meshes) that contain node candidates for further random selection of cortical bioelectrical activity sources position and orientation.
-The latter is chosen as orthogonal to the mesh surface. \item Both \emph{thalami} (jointly) as a single triangulated mesh containing node candidates for further random selection of subcortical bioelectrical activity sources position and orientation.
+Additionally, for the results presented herein, we arbitrarily select: \begin{itemize} \item \emph{HydroCel Geodesic Sensor Net} utilizing 128 channels as EEG cap layout. \item Regions of interest (ROIs) corresponding to specific cortex patches, and whose geometry is reconstructed and parcellated from the detailed cortical surface by means of the BS toolbox (\texttt{tess\_fs\_tcortex\_15000V.mat}).
+We selected ROIs by their anatomical description in Destrieux and Desikan-Killiany atlases \cite{FreeSurferCortex2004,FreeSurferCortex2006}.
+Surface parcellation was prepared using freely available FreeSurfer Software Suite \cite{FreeSurfer1999} such that each ROI is comprised of a triangular mesh and fully characterized by its nodes, from which candidates for source position and orientation (orthogonal to the mesh) will be randomly drawn. \item Both thalami modeled jointly as a single triangulated mesh containing node candidates for a random selection of subcortical bioelectrical activity.
 Also here, the orientation of sources is chosen as orthogonal to the mesh surface. \end{itemize}